bowtothetallone/bowtothetallone.github.io/src/content/portfolio/video.md

 heroImage: '/images/cindy.jpg'
 ---
 # Resilient Hope
 I am an alumni of Columbine High School and survived the tragedy that occurred there in April of 1999.
 In the years after, I gathered a few friends to film our stories, in the hopes of providing some comfort for others who have experienced public violence.
-Here is the project's href="https://www.youtube.com/@1resilienthope">YouTube channel.</a>
+Here is the project's <a href="https://www.youtube.com/@1resilienthope" target="_blank">YouTube channel.</a>

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/rLcUc8UTdyo" title="Cindy Maudsley - Columbine Survivor" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>